musikata/guido.js/README.md

 Guido.js provides javascript tools to encode, manipulate, display and play music.

-The core of Guido.js is the Guido music notation format.
+The core of Guido.js is the Guido music notation format, which looks like this:

-This is what Guido notation looks like:

     [ \clef<"treble"> \key<"D"> \meter<"4/4">
      a1*1/2 b a/4. g/8 f#/4 g a/2 b a/4. g/8 f#/4 g